 - Change the length or intensity of sessions

 In most cases, experiencing some muscle soreness after a massage is completely normal.
-However, if this lasts more than a couple of days, or incapacitates you in any way, then it needs to be addressed.
-As has been explored, there are a range of very simple explanations for this phenomenon.
-All of them are easily remedied, and all begin with an open, honest conversation with yourself, followed by one with your therapist.
+However, if this lasts more than a couple of days, or incapacitates you in any way, then it needs to be addressed with your massage therapist.